Delicious Tea Shops in Stockholm

 - Spice Blend – As its name suggests, this is a strong aromatic tea which blends Indian spices such as cinnamon, cardamom and cloves, with rose-hip.

-Here are some tea houses and tea shops in Stockholm worth checking out:
+Here are some tea houses in Stockholm worth checking out:

 The Tea Centre of Stockholm